securitytxt/security-txt/draft-foudil-securitytxt.md

 ## Scope of the File

-A "security.txt" file MUST only apply to the domain or IP address in the URI used to retrieve it, not to any of its subdomains or parent domains.
-A "security.txt" file that is found in a file system MUST only apply to the folder in which it is located, and not to any of its parent or sibling folders.
+For HTTP servers, a "security.txt" file MUST only apply to the domain or IP address in the URI used to retrieve it, not to any of its subdomains or parent domains.

+For file systems, a "security.txt" file MUST only apply to the folder in which it is located, and not to any of its parent or sibling folders.
 However, it will apply to all subfolders.